Don’t wait until you’re a student to become a part of our college family. Join us soon for one of our upcoming prospective student events.

 At Transfer Student Day, you’ll have the opportunity to go on a campus tour, learn more about scholarships and the transfer process, meet with faculty advisors in each of our majors, enjoy a free lunch with faculty and students, and tour our farms, research labs, or the College of Veterinary Medicine.

-Meet us at the Huntsville Botanical Garden to learn more about the majors offered through the College of Agriculture, the career paths associated with a degree in agriculture, speak with current students, hear from local alumni and engage in the garden venue.
+Meet us at the Huntsville Botanical Garden or the Birmingham Botanical Garden to learn more about the majors offered through the College of Agriculture, the career paths associated with a degree in agriculture, speak with current students, hear from local alumni and engage in the garden venue.
 The program will feature a scavenger hunt through the garden, workshops lead by College of Agriculture faculty and garden volunteers, and personal stories of the Auburn Experience as told by students and alumni.

 Join us to develop leadership and professional skills that will help you to be successful in and out of the classroom.
 Workshops will be led by Ag Ambassadors, alumni, industry representatives and professors.
 You will also have the opportunity for a tour of one of the many amazing facilities Auburn students utilize on campus.